Choreiform Movement / Dyskinesias

 The Scientific Perspective:

-Prior to 1976, an era with no carbidopa administration, irreversible dyskinesias were not reported.
+Before 1976, an era with no carbidopa administration, irreversible dyskinesias were not reported.
 In 2014, the authors documented that irreversible dyskinesias are usually caused by carbidopa, not L-dopa.
-The mechanism of action is a carbidopa-induced B6 relative nutritional deficiency which compromises the two B6-dependent enzymes, histidine decarboxylase and AADC, which metabolize histidine to histamine.
-B6 depletion may induce profound carbidopa-induced antihistamine dyskinesias which have been wrongly described as L-dopa-induced dyskinesias in the past.
-Managing these dyskinesias requires stopping carbidopa and administering adequate B6.
+Managing these dyskinesias requires stopping carbidopa and administering adequate vitamin B6.
 If adequate B6 is not administered the dyskinesias may be perceived as permanent and irreversible.

 Neuropsychiatric Disease and Treatment 2016:12 763–775